TanakitInt/Cosplay-market-Analysis/README.md

 This R program will plot a data into picture for you!

 I always wonder why are there many young female more than young male in copslay event.
 So I just collect some sample data in local cosplay trading group in Thailand, the country I live.

+Please remind that this is only SAMPLE collected in the cosplay market.
+It does not represent to ALL cosplayer in Thailand.
+Some are not in this kind of group or any trading market.

 <i>Honestly, I'm cosplayer too, please consider follow me!</i>
 <b>Cosplay Social Media</b>